jeremytammik/tbc/a/2007_sys_fam_py_section.md

 The Building Coder includes a whole topic group on [articles on how to set up section views](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.38).

-**Response:**  First of all thanks for all the sample code!
+**Response:**  First of all, thanks for all the sample code!
-I came up with the idea to use chatGPT to translate your code to Python and then changed it to fit my needs.
+I came up with the idea to use ChatGPT to translate your code to Python and then changed it to fit my needs.
 My code now creates a section that looks at a window from the outside.
 This code gets the job done: